 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Residencies November 20, 2019 Plastic Visual Arts Thematic Plastic is everywhere and is increasingly an object of environmental concern.
+Archived November 20, 2019 Plastic Visual Arts Thematic The deadline for this opportunity has passed.
+Plastic is everywhere and is increasingly an object of environmental concern.
 However, it also provides the basis of our contemporary infrastructures including buildings, clothing, and communications networks.
 Despite the necessary campaigns for the elimination of single-use plastics, it is a material that cannot be easily dismissed.
 Plastic is one of the most intimate manifestations of our connections with oil, as it is used in everything from baby bottles to sex toys.
 It is also one of the foremost materials used in the production of contemporary art, from moulds to vinyl to paints.
 This residency explores how we might reconfigure our relations to plastic, seeing it as a material of potential connection, of resilience, of queer productivity without denying its immediate and devastating environmental consequences.
 What might happen if we thought of plastic as incredibly valuable material, rather than as immanently expendable?
 We invite makers and thinkers to reimagine their relations with this now fundamental material, to explore processes of recycling and reconstituting, and to pay attention to the uneven materialities of plastic and its affordances as an artistic material.
 What does the Program Offer?
 Residencies offer a structured program where visual artists, curators, and other arts professionals come together to create work and discuss pertinent themes.
 Through peer interaction, discussion groups, studio work, formal lectures, and studio visits from world-renowned visiting faculty, artists and curators, participants gain new ideas and insights that can be applied to creative exploration and professional development of their work.
 This program is designed for participation over the entire period.
 Variable dates will not be considered.
 Who Should Apply?
 This residency is open to visual artists, curators, and academics.
 Applicants should have completed formal training in visual arts or a field related to this program at the post-secondary level and should demonstrate a history of exhibitions, publications, and projects.
 Collectives of no more than two people are welcome to apply.
 Application Deadline: March 4, 2020 Dates: July 20 – August 21, 2020 For more information and to apply online, visit banffcentre.com.